 RMDs allow the government to tax money that’s been protected in a retirement account, potentially for decades.
 After such a long period of compounding, the government wants to be sure that it eventually gets its cut in a clear timeframe.
 However, RMDs do not apply to Roth IRAs, because contributions are made with income that has already been taxed.

 Keep in mind that it is your responsibility to ensure you take the full RMD amount by the deadline:

-- The first time you take an RMD, you’ll have until April 1 of the year following the year you turn 72 to do so.
+- The first time you take an RMD, you’ll have until April 1 of the year following the year you turn 72 (or age 73 if you turn 72 in 2023 or later) to do so.

 - After that, you generally have until Dec.
 31 of the current year to take that year’s RMD.

-If you haven’t withdrawn the full RMD amount by the deadline, any money not withdrawn is taxed at 50 percent.
+If you haven’t withdrawn the full RMD amount by the deadline, any money not withdrawn was historically taxed at 50 percent, but that rate is now 25 percent thanks to new legislation and can decline to 10 percent if the RMD is corrected in a timely manner.
 In such cases, the IRA owner must fill out IRS Form 5329.
 See Part IX of this form for the section regarding the additional tax on excess contributions.

 Note that if you feel you’ve missed the deadline for a legitimate reason, you can request a waiver from the IRS.
 For more information, see the waiver of tax for reasonable cause section of the Form 5329 instructions.

 The Setting Every Community Up for Retirement Enhancement (SECURE) Act, applies to plans beginning after Dec.
 31, 2019.
 This change applies to those whose 70th birthday is July 1, 2019 or later.
 For those individuals, the first RMD moved from age 70 1/2 to age 72.
 For those who turned 70 1/2 before July 1, 2019, the first RMD remains at age 70 1/2.